 If a student was making a video to show classmates how a particular change in signage affected pedestrian flow in a public building, then the student would be no reason to interview a grandparent asking them about their childhood studying habits.
 Planning main details upfront is key, and is done through a few specific worksheets, covered next.

-Phase 1: Educational Video Planning and Goals
+Point 1: Educational Video Planning and Goals

 What’s the point of a video if it doesn’t communicate effectively?
 If a viewer watches a video and doesn’t understand the message or the video production process is untidy and unprofessional, all the time put into the project is wasted – a scenario best avoided!